MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/cpp_development.md

 Therefore, rather separate the ML and Open Inventor functionalities into two modules.
 This way,
 * functionality is encapsulated and can be reused as module
 * modules for the single steps may already be available in MeVisLab and spare you a new development

+## Code examples
+In addition to the tutorials in this chapter, you can find additional code examples in your MeVisLab installation directory.